 Nicotine, a major component in tobacco, is absorbed into the system when a person smokes a cigarette or chews tobacco.
 It is broken down to сotinine during metabolism.
 The amount of cotinine in the system is directly proportional to the amount and frequency of the substance ingested.
 The challenge of getting it out of your system fast will depend on various factors.

 Nicotine test is often a standard for employment and drug agencies.
 To pass these tests, there are many queries on how to get the substance out of your system before going for a test.
+How long does nicotine stay in your system?
 The answers can be found in nicotine half-life.

 What Does Nicotine Do?

 The drug enters the bloodstream when it’s chewed, smoked, or absorbed through the skin.
 It binds with nicotinic acetylcholine receptors, which are located in the brain and muscles.
 The nicotinic receptors are ionotropic and contain five heteromeric or homomeric subunits.
 It binds to acetylcholine receptors located on dopaminergic neurons and chromaffin cells of the brain.